Consumer Telematics Show 2014 Agenda

 With a high-speed broadband pipeline into the car, Audi can deliver useful content to drivers in a number of ways.
 With broadband capability, Audi will speak about its fresh approach to allow individual drivers to access the apps and services through the infotainment systems - not forgetting safety.

-- The Social Media Factor.
-What role do social networks play in the development and delivery of services?
-Understand the value of integrating social media into in-vehicle navigation content
+- What role do social networks play in the development and delivery of driver services?
+What value and level of trust can drivers place in them for reliable insight in navigation?

 The industry is making headway, solving the conundrum of merging OEM and CE lifecycles.
 We assess specific examples of overcoming this challenge.